Here at NC, we believe an intact barrier function, is the foundation of healthy skin.

 Equally as important when it comes to barrier repair ingredients are those that will disrupt the barrier:

-- Perfumes and some essential oils: These can cause serious irritation of the skin.
+- perfumes and some essential oils: These can cause serious irritation on your skin

-- Mineral oils: These can affect the natural production of the skin’s own protective substances.
+- mineral oils: These can affect the natural production of your skin’s own protective substances

-- Silicones: Again, they affect the skin’s ability to make its own protective substances.
+- Silicones: Again, they affect your skin’s ability to make its own protective substances.

-- Alcohols and actives: They will strip the barrier and alter the pH, causing inflammation and sensitivity.
+- Alcohols and actives: They can strip your barrier and alter the pH, causing inflammation and sensitivity.

-Being free of these ingredients allows the products to have a proactive and positive effect on the skin, preventing a breakdown of the skin’s natural defence system by protecting the acid mantle, regenerating skin cells, and improving hydration.
+Being free of these ingredients allows the products to have a proactive and positive effect on your skin, preventing a breakdown of your skin’s natural defence system by protecting the acid mantle, regenerating skin cells, and improving hydration.